schemathesis/schemathesis/README.rst

 Contributing
 ------------

-Any contribution in development, testing or any other area is highly appreciated and useful to the project.
+Any contribution to development, testing, or any other area is highly appreciated and useful to the project.

 Please, see the `CONTRIBUTING.rst`_ file for more details.

 Python support
 --------------

-Schemathesis supports Python 3.6, 3.7 and 3.8.
+Schemathesis supports Python 3.6, 3.7, and 3.8.

 License
 -------